Wendell H. Ford Expressway: Road description

 The expressway begins on the west side of Owensboro at a junction with the original alignment of US 60.
 Immediately after its start, it has a junction with the Audubon Parkway.
 After the exit for the Audubon, there are interchanges with Kentucky Route 81 (KY 81), US 431, and US 231.
 US 231 joins the bypass at the exit for New Hartford Road, and it then intersects Interstate 165 (I-165, the former William H. Natcher Parkway) at that freeway's northern terminus.
 After the interchange with KY 54 (Leitchfield Road), the road then has additional interchanges with KY 603 and KY 144.
 The expressway ends at an at-grade intersection with KY 2830, which is part of the original US 60 alignment on the east side of town.
 US 60/US 231 continues after this point as a regular four-lane highway before the two routes split again.
-US 231 enters Spencer County, Indiana to the north, while US 60 continues east into to Hancock County, Kentucky.
+US 231 enters Spencer County, Indiana to the north, while US 60 continues east into Hancock County, Kentucky.